link422/F24_Team3_TennisBallCollector/Reports/Experimental Analysis.md

 - *Test different buttons on the controller and observe them on the terminal.*

-- *Once this test is complete as long build the ros2 package using the command colcon build.*
+- *Once this test is complete build the ros2 package using the command colcon build.*

 - *After the package is built, launch the package using the command ros2 launch tennisbot tennisbot.launch.py.*